-Prerequisite: MKTG 4620 and MKTG 4650 and senior standing.
+Prerequisite: MKTG 3050.
 Study of a specific, current topic or topics in the field of Marketing.
 May be repeated once for additional credit with prior approval of advisor and instructor if different topics are covered in the subsequent course.

 MKTG 4900 Strategic Planning